Sorecchione07435/Microstack-Configurer-WSL2/README.md

 **** WSL2 Distro Configured Successfully ******

-Your WSL2 Ubuntu distro is now ready to install Microstack To install microstack run: 'sudo snap install microstack --edge --devmode' and 'sudo microstack --init --control'
+Your WSL2 Ubuntu distro is now ready to install Microstack To install microstack run: 'sudo snap install microstack --edge --devmode' and 'sudo microstack init --auto --control'

 Before installing Microstack on the distro restart the distro with 'wsl --shutdown'